James Hatt and Robert Hernandez:

 - 6:45 p.m. – 8:00 p.m. – ages 10-17

 Pay one flat fee of $140 per child to attend as many lessons as you want!
 Availability is limited to the first who sign up, so register now!
 If your child has experience playing and wants to play with the older kids, feel free to register them for that session.
-Also, if there are enough tiny ones interested (under 6) that want a separate section, the coach’s may be able to accommodate that.
-For that request or any questions, please contact Maggie Elehwany at firstname.lastname@example.org.
+Also, if your child is slightly younger than 6 years, the coach may be able to accommodate them.
+For that request or any questions, please contact Maggie Elehwany by texting to 202-378-3255 or email her at: firstname.lastname@example.org.

 To Purchase Tickets, please click the button below: